loafoflead/coliolis/README.md

 - A, D (WASD)	: movement from left to right for the player
 - SPACE			: jump for the player (hold = longer jump)
-- LCONTROL 		: focus camera on player position
+- LCONTROL 		: hold down for mouse clicks to fire portals

 ## Debug/testing keybinds

-- LALT 			: switch selected portal
-- F 			: flip facing direction of selected portal
-- LEFT, RIGHT 	: rotate selected portal by 90 degrees in either direction
-- G, H 			: rotate player object in the left or right direction while held
 - B 			: enable continuous debug printing
+- L 			: Unlock a portal
+- J 			: enable debug mode (move the camera)

 ## Mouse